Nutritionist and Dietitian

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 For those passionate about making a positive difference in public health, there has never been a better time to become a nutritionist.
-Data from the Centers for Disease Control (CDC) shows that six in ten adults in the United States have a chronic diet-related condition, such as heart disease and diabetes, and four out of ten adults are diagnosed with two or more (CDC 2022).
-Furthermore, two of the four risk factors for chronic disease are poor nutrition and excessive alcohol consumption.
+Data from the Centers for Disease Control (CDC) shows that two in five adults in the United States are considered obese (CDC 2024).
+Furthermore, two of the four risk factors for chronic disease are poor nutrition and lack of physical movement.
 In addition to costing $4.1 trillion a year in healthcare costs, these chronic health conditions harm people’s relationships and quality of life.

 The good news is that those living with chronic diseases can prevent or manage their conditions through consistent changes in diet and exercise.
 Enter nutritionists: professionals who help people improve their health, save money, and live longer, healthier, and happier lives through better eating habits.

 It is important to note that students pursuing an RD or RDN credential must complete a bachelor of science before December 31, 2023, or a master of science starting January 1, 2024.
-The majority of RDNs are following this requirement, according to data from Career One Stop (2022), which shows that 24 percent of nutritionists hold a bachelor’s degree while 56 percent have a master’s degree.
+Most RDNs follow this requirement, according to data from Career One Stop (2024), which shows that 39 percent of nutritionists hold a bachelor’s degree while 35 percent have a master’s degree.
 This guide features a blend of undergraduate, graduate, and combined internship programs to help future nutritionists pursue a career in nutrition and earn an RDN credential.
-In addition to degree requirements, RDN candidates must complete an ACEND-accredited 1,000 hour dietetic internship program to be eligible for the RDN credential exam.
+In addition to degree requirements, RDN candidates must complete an ACEND-accredited 1,000-hour dietetic internship program to be eligible for the RDN credential exam.

 Nutritionists do more than help people manage chronic health conditions.
 People seek nutritional help for various health-related reasons, such as addressing digestive problems, athletic performance, and preparing healthy meals for family members.
 Nutritionists with master’s or doctoral degrees may specialize in nutritional health and are positioned to earn higher salaries in leadership or supervisory roles.